 An Amazon VPC is created in the region you choose when you launch the stack.
 A single, public VPC subnet is created in a random Availability Zone.

-One Centos client is deployed as a client into the VPC subnet.
-RHEL Clients can also be attached using the same procedure detailed in this document.
+One Linux client instance is deployed into the VPC subnet.
+This Quick Start uses CentOS version 7 as the Linux client, but you can attach a Red Hat Enterprise Linux (RHEL) client instead by using the same procedure detailed in this document.

-Implementation Details

-This section discusses the implementation of this Quick Start and explains the considerations for installing and configuring Ansible Tower on AWS.
-Note that some steps are manual and others are automated for you by this Quick Start.
+One Ansible Tower instance is deployed into the VPC subnet.

 AWS Services

 The core AWS components used by this Quick Start include the following AWS services.
 (If you are new to AWS, see the Getting Started section of the AWS documentation.)